jmsteinw/jmsteinw.github.io/_posts/2015-3-14-Deep-Learning.md

 ## Ideas for Improvement and Summary

-In this notebook, we examined a somewhat simplistic application of deep learning to classify images of numbers from the MNIST dataset.
+In this post, we examined a somewhat simplistic application of deep learning to classify images of numbers from the MNIST dataset.
 We tried several techniques to improve the performance of our classifier, such as augmentation of the training set with our own artificial examples, changing the learning rate, and adding additional hidden units.
 We also explored dropout to prevent overfitting of the network.
 In the end, we were able to get decent performance out of our Deep Belief Network, improving our initial accuracy from 97.95% to 98.54% and increasing the f1 score for most of our classification categories.

 Possible ideas for improvement: